Keeping Connected for RV Remote Work

 The cellular carriers are not in the business of providing a home or office internet replacement.

-There is no 'one best' carrier.
-The carriers are different in price, coverage, and plan offerings.
+There is unfortunately no one 'best' carrier.
+The carriers vary quite a bit in price, coverage, and plan offerings.

-The goal is to pick the best carrier(s) for your travel plans.
+The goal is to pick the best carrier(s) for YOUR travel style.

 Coverage is the primary consideration for most who are required to be online for work.

-Which brings us to our mobile working mantra:
+This brings us back to our mobile working mantra:

 Save yourself the mini (or major) internet withdrawal meltdown - practice redundancy.